bearproof/mesos-marathon/README.md

 ## SSH access to VMs

 This two sections of the Vagrantfile add your public key to the list of root authorized_keys on the VMs.
-After you do a vagrant up, you can test with vagrant root@mesos-master.
+After you do a vagrant up, you can test this with `ssh root@mesos-master`.

 1) Load the key_authorization.rb file